rayrapetyan/yag/README.md

 ```
 ## Install new app

+Source format will be detected automatically.

 `yag install machinarium --source="/images/machinarium/setup_machinarium_2844-a_(18752).exe"`

 ## Run installed app

 `yag run machinarium`

+## Remove installed app

+`yag remove machinarium`

+All saved data will be preserved.

 # Adding a new port